 When your music appears in a film, even an independent one, it's a great way to increase awareness for your music and elevate your personal brand.
-If you would rather talk to someone about licensing instead of reading the information here, SOsync offers coaching that can be purchased here.
+If you would rather talk to someone about licensing and get direct feedback, SOsync offers coaching that can be purchased here.

 If you have never licensed music, here are a few basics to understand:

 1. Songs for film are emotional and general topics and themes.
 The whole reason a song is selected is to support the scene emotionally.
 While I adore country music, it is almost always too specific story-wise for film placement (and country isn't often requested).
 Before you start, please read this blog about writing music for film/TV.

 2. Before a song is pitched to anyone, it needs to be 'cleared.'
 This means that everyone involved in the song (co-writers, publishers) all agree that the song can be pitched.

 3. A Sync Rep essentially acts as an agent for your songs to pitch them to people who need your music for film and TV.
 They have relationships with production houses, music supervisors, directors, and others that impact music decisions.
 These decision-makers prefer working with reps because we can find the right music quickly and make their lives easier.